• About

 About CSLA

-• supporting research and writing concerning law and antisemitism;
+• supporting research and writing on law and antisemitism;

-• fostering collaboration among scholars, lawyers, students, and policymakers; and
+• fostering collaboration among scholars, lawyers, students, policymakers, and Jewish communal institutions.

-Founded by Professor Robert Katz of the Indiana University Robert H. McKinney School of Law, CSLA seeks to advance the study of law and antisemitism as a distinct area of scholarly inquiry and professional education.
+Founded by Professor Robert Katz of the Indiana University Robert H. McKinney School of Law, the Center seeks to establish and advance the study of law and antisemitism as a distinct field of scholarly inquiry, professional education, and public engagement.

 Contact